TritonDataCenter/pkgsrc.smartos.org/install-on-netbsd/index.markdown

 #
 # Remove any existing packages.
 Note also that the bootstrap kit will
-# install its own version of /etc/openssl/certs/ca-certificates.crt from
+# install its own copies of the security/mozilla-rootcerts certificates
-# the security/mozilla-rootcerts package.
+# into the /etc/openssl/certs/ directory.
 #
 rm -rf /usr/pkg /var/db/pkg /var/db/pkgin

 # Install bootstrap kit to {{ page.prefix }}
 tar -zxpf ${BOOTSTRAP_TAR} -C /

-# Add paths
+# Add to PATH if necessary.
 PATH={{ page.prefix }}/sbin:{{ page.prefix }}/bin:$PATH
-MANPATH={{ page.prefix }}/man:$MANPATH
 {% endhighlight %}
 				</div>
 			</div>